Refrigeration

 Airfreight vs Sea freight temperature-controlled logistics

-Some years back, sea freight wasn’t considered a viable option for products with a very short shelf life and those that need temperature-controlled transport.
-Airfreight was a preferable option since, in case of delays, air cargo planes can be rerouted within a day or hours.
+Some years back, sea freight wasn’t considered a viable option for products with a very short shelf life and those that need temperature-controlled transportation logistics.
+Temperature-controlled airfreight logistics was a preferable option since, in case of delays, air cargo planes can be rerouted within a day or hours.

-Delivering temperature-sensitive pharma products via air also carries a significantly lower risk for most of the new biopharmaceuticals and gene therapies.
-Especially in emergency scenarios, as was witnessed during the COVID-19 vaccine surge when instances of vaccine expiration were an overarching threat.
+Delivering temperature-sensitive pharma products via air and express cold chain shipping also carries a significantly lower risk for most of the new biopharmaceuticals and gene therapies.
+Especially in emergency scenarios, as was witnessed during the COVID-19 vaccine surge, when instances of vaccine expiration were an overarching threat requiring ultra-cold chain capabilities.

-However, the costs associated with air freights are substantially larger than the ocean freight.
-This means that the overall cost of a single product may be multiplied many times, which may not be an acceptable change for end-users.
+However, the costs associated with temperature-controlled air freight logistics are substantially larger than those of ocean freight.
+This means that the overall cost of a single product may be multiplied many times, which may not be an acceptable change for end-users or economically viable for large-volume shipments

-With advancement of technology and development of high end offshore reefer containers, safe transport of temperature-sensitive products is now possible through sea freights.
+With the advancement of technology and the development of high-end offshore reefer containers, safe transport of temperature-sensitive products is now possible through sea freight with proper cold chain management systems.

-New age products enhanced by Thermo King technology, like our ICEWAVE 8ft Offshore Reefer Container (2.5m) and ICESTORM 10ft Offshore Reefer Container (3m) include microprocessor controllers and enormous processing power to accurately control the refrigeration cycle.
+New age products enhanced by Thermo King technology, like our ICEWAVE 8ft Offshore Reefer Container (2.5m) and ICESTORM 10ft Offshore Reefer Container (3m), include microprocessor controllers and enormous processing power to accurately control the refrigeration cycle, ensuring cold chain integrity across oceanic routes.

 What are the main processes involved?